amandeepmittal/amanhimself.dev/content/posts/use-key-extractor-in-react-native-flatlist.md

 ![cover_image](https://i.imgur.com/sRxXsyt.png)

-# When to use keyExtractor in React Native's FlatList

 In React Native, the [FlatList component](https://reactnative.dev/docs/flatlist) works well to render a long list of data.
 It renders only the items are shown on the screen in a scrolling list and not all the data items at once.

 To render a scrollable list of items using `FlatList`, you need to pass the required `data` prop to the component.
 The `data` prop accepts an array of items.
 Each item in the array represents a single item in the list.
 Another required prop is `renderItem`, which takes an item from the `data` and renders it on the list.
 This prop accepts a function that returns the JSX to be rendered.